-- · Piers, cornices or columns that have been clad or covered should be returned to their original material where possible.
+- Piers, cornices or columns that have been clad or covered should be returned to their original material where possible.
 Repair damaged areas to match existing adjacent surfaces. - Maintain the original facade components.
 Do not remove cornices, columns or other decorative elements.
 When possible, damaged or missing elements should be replaced with high quality, durable materials.
-Original doors and windows should be repaired and maintained whenever possible. - Modern storefronts that are mostly glass can work well for various types of retail, although signage placement can be more challenging for these types of storefronts - it is beneficial if the building designer considers sign needs as a part of the overall design. - · In a building facade with multiple storefronts, maintain consistency from bay to bay.
+Original doors and windows should be repaired and maintained whenever possible. - Modern storefronts that are mostly glass can work well for various types of retail, although signage placement can be more challenging for these types of storefronts - it is beneficial if the building designer considers sign needs as a part of the overall design. - Modern energy codes encourage tinted or reflective glass, but designers and architects should explore ways to keep street-level retail glass windows and entry doors as clear and un-tinted as possible to allow shoppers to see into stores and enhance retail visibility. - In a building facade with multiple storefronts, maintain consistency from bay to bay.
 Transom heights and transom bars should be consistent at each bay of the building, or a consistent rhythm should be used across the face of the building.
 Materials, dimensions and attachments (e.g., awnings) should be consistent. - Consider adjacent properties when designing storefront elements.
 Materials, proportions and especially the height of the storefront, upper level windows and cornices are important to maintaining consistent and appropriate sign locations to help pedestrians navigate the retail environment.
-Minor variations in height and proportion from storefront to storefront create interesting details, but major changes in scale and sign height or size can be visually confusing.
+Minor